AT-Lorlando/SSHandler/readme.md

 ## Server side

-A thread is created to read command given by the admin, like
-- add a new employee in data.json, with his password and machines he has access to
-- remove an employee from data.json, wich will remove his public key from authorized_keys files
-- add a new pool of machines in pools, maybe with the employee who has access to it
-- add a new machine in pool, and then populate it

-Another thread is created to listen for incoming connections from the employee.
+A thread is created to listen for incoming connections from the employee.
 When a connection is etablished, the server thread it and start the discussion.
 When we receive the OK message, we can start to send informations.
 More informations about the discussion between server and client in a future section.

-A final thread is created to populate the machines with the public keys.
+A second thread is created to populate the machines with the public keys.
 The thread read the json files and populate the machines.
-More informations about the populate in a future section.
+More informations about the population in a future section.

 ### Installation

 The installation is done manually by the admin.
-He install the script and make it run at startup.
+He install the script and make it run at startup with a process manager like systemd or pm2.

 ### Configuration

-The configuration is done by the admin.
+The configuration is done by the admin in `settings.py`.
 He can change the port of the server, the path of the json files, the name of the admin user, etc. Because this is the main script, the configuration here must be done with care.

 ## Employee side

 The client side is a simple script that connect to the server and import the public key of the employee.
 The script is run by the employee.
+More about it later.

 ### Installation